lwithers/go-crypto-examples/README.md

 There are individual README files in each example's subdirectory that contain further details.

+This software is released into the public domain under the terms of http://unlicense.org/ .
+The point is that you should feel free (and safe) to copy it!

 ## Good example list

 - **hmac**: hash-based message authentication code.
 Use this if you want to